 Interactive Brokers Group Bundle

-What is the history of Interactive Brokers Group?
+What is Interactive Brokers Group?

 What is the Interactive Brokers Group Founding Story?